 Your race checklist isn’t complete without your crew!
 Give them a way to commemorate this special experience with their own Leadville Race Series memorabilia.
 Visit our online store to check out our exclusive LRS crew shirts (pictured on right) to get your team prepared for race day!

 Crews will certainly want to be at the 6:30 a.m. start to assist their riders with any last-second needs cheer them on at the sound of the starting gun.
 Crews should proceed south on Hwy 24 approximately 3 miles, then west on Hwy 300 for a little less than a mile to CR 11/CR 11A “Y” intersection.
 Follow the slow sweeping right turn on the pavement, uphill and west, onto the gravel road that goes through the gravel pit area.
 Riders will be on paved CR11, the same road as crews for about a mile, so please drive slowly and use every caution on this stretch of road.
 Please allow your rider to clear this checkpoint before crewing.
 There may be some riders without a crew who would appreciate your help.
+Crews may furnish the replacement parts.
 Remember, you may help a rider with any need, except that the riders must complete the entire course using the original bike frame.

 A second crew access and parking area is the Mountain View Overlook parking area.
 Take the first left turn past the road up to the dam.
 There is a parking area at the end of this road.

 We have another crew access point that may prove even better for some riders and crews.
 This crew area is located on Chaffee County Road 398A at the start of the climb to Columbine Mine Aid Station.
 Crews drive South on Hwy 24 to Granite.
 Turn right (West) just past the Granite store.
 Follow this dirt road to the marked crew area.
 This will give riders last second help before their big climb and again at the end of their descent.
 Using this crew point, you will avoid the huge crowds at the Twin Lakes Dam.